The anticonvulsant and neuroprotective roles of sgk1.1

 1. Martin Batista, Elva

-1. Teresa Giraldez Fernandez Directora
+1. Teresa Giraldez Fernandez Director

-2. Diego Álvarez de la Rosa Rodríguez Codirector
+2. Diego Álvarez de la Rosa Rodríguez Co-director

-Universidad de defensa: Universidad de La Laguna
+Defence university: Universidad de La Laguna

-Fecha de defensa: 24 de septiembre de 2021
+Fecha de defensa: 24 September 2021

-1. Tomás González Hernández Presidente
+1. Tomás González Hernández Chair

-2. Álvaro Villarroel Muñoz Secretario/a
+2. Álvaro Villarroel Muñoz Secretary

-3. Nicole Schmmit Vocal
+3. Nicole Schmmit Committee member

 1. Ciencias Médicas Básicas